-Like English, a noun in French generally denotes a person, place or thing.
+Like in English, a noun in French generally denotes a person, place or thing.

-These nouns can be concrete, meaning they can be physically found in the real world, or they can also be abstract.
-Abstract nouns cannot be found in the physical world.
+These nouns can be concrete, meaning they can be physically found in the real world like a building or a person, or they can also be abstract, like an idea: equality or freedom.

 Nouns can also be proper or common.
-Proper nouns have capital letters as their first letter and denote specific people, places or things, such as the name Marie, the city of Paris or la tour Eiffel (the Eiffel Tower).
-Common nouns do not take capital letters.
+Proper nouns have capital letters as their first letter and denote specific people, places or things, like these nouns:

 In short, every noun in French has a gender.
 That means nouns can be masculin (masculine) or féminin (feminine).